 "Several large-scale studies have compared popular weight loss diets head-to-head, and none of the diets emerged as the clear winner.
 This may be partly due to the fact that although people adhere carefully to the restrictions initially, they digress toward old eating habits over time.
 The boring conclusion is that the people who adhere most closely to the diet recommendations are most successful in their weight loss, regardless of which diet they follow."

 Should I Count Carbs to Lose Weight?

-If you are trying to lose weight, regardless of which diet plan you choose, watching your carbohydrate intake is a good idea for several reasons.
+If you are trying to lose weight, regardless of which diet plan you choose, watching your carbohydrate intake can be helpful for several reasons.
 Benefits of counting carbs include: